 During your hospitalization

-Patient is shifted to the recovery room after surgery, where he is kept for observation for 4-6 hours.
-If vitals and other parameters are normal, he is usually shifted to his room post surgery on the same day unless any other comorbities exist requiring ICU care.
+The patient is shifted to the recovery room after surgery, where he is kept for observation for 4-6 hours.
+If vitals and other parameters are normal, he is usually shifted to his room post-surgery on the same day unless any other comorbidities exist requiring ICU care.

-Postoperative Pain :There may be a transient pain in the shoulder which is due to the carbon dioxide insufflation.
-Wound is usually infiltrated with local anesthesia during surgery and post operatively patients receive adjuvant Intravenous analgesics in consultation with the anesthetist.
+- Postoperative Pain :There may be a transient pain in the shoulder which is due to the carbon dioxide insufflation.
+The wound is usually infiltrated with local anesthesia during surgery and postoperatively patients receive adjuvant Intravenous analgesics in consultation with the anesthetist.

-Urinary Catheter :Urinary pipe may be present for couple of days to monitor the urine output.
-It is usually removed by second postoperative day.
+- Urinary Catheter :Urinary pipe may be present for a couple of days to monitor the urine output.
+It is usually removed by the second postoperative day.

-Diet :Most of the patient are give clear liquids by evening and a normal diet next day once he starts tolerating the liquids well.
+- Diet :Most of the patients are given clear liquids by evening and a normal diet the next day once he starts tolerating the liquids well.

-Incentive Spirometry : As many patient hold there breathing because of the pain which can result in some lung related complication.
-Incentive spirometery is advisable to expand the lung and prevent post
+- Incentive Spirometry : As many patients hold their breathing because of the pain which can result in some lung related complications.
+Incentive spirometry is advisable to expand the lung and prevent post

-Ambulation :Patient is ambulated on the eve of the surgery.
-Early mobilization reduces the risk of of blood clots in the leg veins , it also speed up the recovery and bowel movement.
+- Ambulation :Patient is ambulated on the eve of the surgery.
+Early mobilization reduces the risk of blood clots in the leg veins , it also speeds up the recovery and bowel movement.

-Pain Control :There may be mild incisional discomfort, and usual oral analgesics are sufficient to care of that.
+- Pain Control :There may be mild incisional discomfort, and usual oral analgesics are sufficient to care for that.

-Showering :Patient can take shower 3 days post surgery, they can wet the surgical site but have to pad it dry immediately after taking the bath.
+- Showering :Patients can take a shower 3 days post-surgery, they can wet the surgical site but have to pad it dry immediately after taking the bath.

-Activity :Patient starts walking on the eve of surgery.
+- Activity :Patient starts walking on the eve of surgery.
 He can climb stairs after a day.
-Patient should avoid exercise and gyming for 4-6 weeks.
-Usually they can resume there normal office work 2-3 weeks after the surgery.
+Patients should avoid exercise and gyming for 4-6 weeks.
+Usually they can resume their normal office work 2-3 weeks after the surgery.

-Diet :it is advisable to take low salt , low protein diet post kidney removal.
-Dietician and nephrologist should be consulted for the proper dietary advice.
+- Diet :it is advisable to take a low salt , low protein diet post kidney removal.
+Dieticians and nephrologists should be consulted for the proper dietary advice.

-Kidney/Liver Function Blood Tests and Xrays :Patients need to on regular follow up as advised by the surgeon.
+- Kidney/Liver Function Blood Tests and Xrays :Patients need to have regular follow up as advised by the surgeon.

 Robotic Kidney Removal Surgery Chennai

-Urocare have best surgeon for Robotic Kidney Removal Surgery in Chennai.
+Urocare has the best surgeon for Robotic Kidney Removal Surgery in Chennai.
 Top Robotic Urologic Surgery for kidney removal treatments or kidney transfer treatment in Chennai.
-Our Dr. Nitesh jain, he is an leading and experienced surgeon, who have done more urology robotic surgeries successfully in Chennai.
+Our Dr. Nitesh jain, he is an leading and experienced surgeon, who has done more urology robotic surgeries successfully in Chennai.